Robert Gould Shaw: Early life and education

 He left St. John's in late 1851 before graduation, as the Shaw family departed for an extended tour of Europe.
 Shaw entered a boarding school in Neuchâtel, Switzerland, where he stayed for two years.
 Afterward, his father transferred him to a school with a less strict system of discipline in Hanover, Germany, hoping that it would better suit his restless temperament.
 While in Hanover, Shaw enjoyed the greater degree of personal freedom at his new school, on one occasion writing home to his mother, "It's almost impossible not to drink a good deal, because there is so much good wine here."

 While Shaw was studying in Europe, Harriet Beecher Stowe, an abolitionist friend of his parents, published her novel Uncle Tom's Cabin (1852).
 Shaw read the book multiple times and was moved by its plot and anti-slavery attitude.
 Around the same time, Shaw wrote that his patriotism was bolstered after encountering several instances of anti-Americanism among some Europeans.
 He expressed interest to his parents in attending West Point or joining the Navy.
 Because Shaw had a longstanding difficulty with taking orders and obeying authority figures, his parents did not view this ambition seriously.

 Shaw returned to the United States in 1856.
-From 1856 until 1859 he attended Harvard University, joining the Porcellian Club, and the Hasty Pudding Club, but he withdrew before graduating.
-He had been a member of the class of 1860.
+From 1856 until 1859 he attended Harvard University, joining the Porcellian Club and the Hasty Pudding Club, but he withdrew before graduating.
+He would have been a member of the class of 1860.
 Shaw found Harvard no easier to adjust to than any of his previous schools and wrote to his parents about his discontent.

 After leaving Harvard in 1859, Shaw returned to Staten Island to work with one of his uncles at the mercantile firm Henry P. Sturgis and Company.
 He found work life at the company office as disagreeable as some of his other experiences.